Last updated on January 9th, 2026 at 07:04 pm

 Take that for what it’s worth.
 Le Creuset offers outstanding quality and with an intact surface, is most likely a safe choice, but you may want to go with another brand that offers more transparency.

-Staub enameled cast iron is another highly rated brand.
+Staub enameled cast iron is another highly rated cookware brand.
 As part of the Zwilling family, the company complies with US and EU standards and conducts third-party testing on all products, which are all CA Prop 65 compliant.
-Zwilling has an extensive sustainability report on their website detailing many green and ethical business practices.
+Zwilling has an extensive sustainability report on its website detailing numerous green business practices.
+Shop Staub on Amazon.

 The following brands have been mentioned frequently in this post, and while I can’t personally attest to the quality or performance, they are likely great choices for non-toxic enameled cast iron pans.

 Did you know that food waste is the #1 type of waste in landfills?
 When food breaks down in a landfill, it releases methane, a potent greenhouse gas.
-Learn more about food waste and what steps you can take to decrease your contributions here.
+Learn more about food waste and what steps you can take to decrease your contributions.

 What’s the benefit of investing in the best non-toxic cookware if it isn’t properly cared for?
 These tips will help extend the lifespan of your cookware and reduce how often it needs to be replaced.

 • Handwash your cookware.
 Cast iron and copper cookware should never be placed in a dishwasher.
-Even pans that are listed as dishwasher safe, such as non-stick or stainless steel, will last significantly longer if handwashed.
+Even pans that are listed as dishwasher safe, such as non-stick or stainless steel, will last significantly longer if hand-washed.
 Dishwasher cycles may scratch surfaces or cause coatings to degrade faster.
 Be sure to dry immediately, which is especially important to prevent rust on cast iron and carbon steel.
+Watch out for an upcoming post on non-toxic dishwashing soap.

 • Use the right utensils.
-Reserve metal utensils for use in cast iron pans, as they will scratch surfaces.
-This is of particular importance with coated pans, which will quickly become damaged and need replacement.
+Reserve metal utensils for use in cast iron pans, as they will scratch most other types of surfaces.
+This is of particular importance with coated pans, which will quickly become damaged and require replacement.
 Instead, select non-toxic cooking utensils made from wood, bamboo, or silicone.

 • Cook at the correct temperatures.
 Avoid high heat on non-stick, ceramic, or enameled cookware as it can degrade coatings.
 Never leave an empty pan on a hot burner, as it may cause warping.

 • Skip out on cooking spray.
 Over time, the lecithin in sprays like PAM can adhere to the pan’s surface, creating a stubborn, sticky residue that’s nearly impossible to remove.
-Plus, cooking spray generally contain propellants and extra unhealthy ingredients.
-Find the best healthy and eco-friendly cooking oils here.
+Plus, cooking sprays generally contain propellants and extra unhealthy additives.
+Discover the best healthy and eco-friendly cooking oils.

 • Avoid sudden temperature changes.
 Wait for cookware to cool before washing, as this can cause warping or cracks, especially in materials like ceramic and enameled cast iron.